Clon1998/mobileraker/docs/faq.md

 As a result, the app is currently unable to update notifications.

 ## 🌪️ How can I switch the active printer without using the navbar?

 You can easily switch between printers by swiping horizontally on the page's title.

 ## 🖼️ Is it possible for Mobileraker to send notifications along with a screenshot?

 Currently, only mobileraker supporters have access to notification support that includes screenshots.

 ## 🦺 Does Mobileraker store the notification's screenshots the backend receives?

 To ensure efficient delivery of push notifications, mobilerarker caches all images received until they are delivered to the user.
 However, all images are encrypted and deleted within 48 hours of receiving the initial request from the `mobilraker_companion`.
 If a user wants to prevent the transmission of image data to the backend, they can simply disable it in the `Mobileraker.conf` file (`include_snapshot: False` in the `[general]` section).

+## 🗂️ Is there a way to organize Macros?

+Yes!
+You can create as many groups as you want and assign macros to them.
+To create a new group, open the navigation bar and tap the gear icon next to your printer's name.
+This will open the printer's settings.
+Scroll down to the Macros section, where you can add, edit and reorder groups.

+To assign a macro to a group, tap on the button next to the group's name.
+This will open a bottom sheet where you can select the macro you want to assign to the group.
+To reorder a macro within a group, tap on the group to expand it and then tap and drag the macro to the desired position within the group.